ec-europa/toolkit/README.md

 ## Background
 This composer package helps developers working on Drupal websites in the NextEuropa project speed up and align their development.
-The toolkit is opensource and in no way obligated to provide support or guarantee compatibility with your system.
 It is officially maintained by members of the Quality Assurance team for the NextEuropa project.
 They oversee general workflow and overall quality of projects.
-The standards emposed by the Quality Assurance team are a mix of internally provided standards and a collection of standards established by the leading contributors to the project.
+The standards enforced by the Quality Assurance team are a mix of internally provided standards and a collection of standards established by the leading contributors to the project.

 ## Requirements
 There are three separate ways of using the NextEuropa project.
 Either